SupportPi/transcription-service/README.md

 To get the most out of this, you would need to run multiple instances of "transcription-service" behind an NGINX Proxy for load balancing and it will still be extremely Inefficient.

-For using AI Models in your Web Application, I'd recommend using a Service such as https://replicate.com/
+For using AI Models in your Web App, I'd recommend using a Service such as https://replicate.com/

 The only valid use case I can think of off of the top of my head for something like this would be for use in a Desktop Application where the model is running on a User's Machine.